JCMexplains/writing-for-success-2023/textbook.md

 might need to do different things---even opposite things---for different demographics to achieve that goal.

-**Education.** You may want to write differently depending on your audience's education.
+**Education**.
+You may want to write differently depending on your audience's education.
 A *doctorate* is a degree that is more advanced than a master's degree; it usually takes about five years of study after your four-year bachelor's degree to get one.
 If your